 In actual games you don’t need to think about making two eyes all the time.
 The main objective is to surround territory.
 If you have a large area, you can always create two eyes if necessary.

-It might look like a living group, but in fact it is not.
+☝ It might look like a living group, but in fact it is not.
 Look carefully.
 These stones are actually not connected, they are down to their last liberties and can be captured by the opponent at any moment.
+You can try and capture these white stones.

 Step 7.
 The Ko Rule

-Well, now you know everything for sure!
-Or maybe… almost everything 🙂
+There you go, now you know everything for sure!
+Or maybe… almost everything 😁

 Step 8.
 Summary